 One of my favorite things to cook in the Instant Pot (or any pressure cooker) is root vegetables that would otherwise take much longer.
 Potatoes most certainly fall into this category, especially since you can make perfectly creamy mashed potatoes entirely in the Instant Pot, no draining required.

 If you’ve ever seen a bright yellow bottle with two happy looking old people on it, you’ve probably wondered exactly what are Bragg’s Liquid Aminos.
 Basically, it’s an unfermented, soy sauce-like product made completely from soy beans and water (meaning it’s wheat free) and it is delicious.

 Hello, and welcome back to What’s Cooking?, the open thread where you get to share your brilliant thoughts, advice, recipes, and opinions on all things food-related.
-This week I’d like to talk about your oven, and what warm and welcoming things you plan on cooking in it during these colder months.
+This week I’d like to talk about your favorite kitchen tools, utensils, and gadgets.

-Happy Friday, my friends, and welcome back to 3-Ingredient Happy Hour, the weekly drink column featuring super simple yet delicious libations.
-This week I’m making a less-nuanced version of one of my favorite in-it-for-the-long-haul beverages: the Diplomat cocktail.
+Happy weekend, everyone, and welcome back to 3-Ingredient Happy Hour, the weekly drink column featuring super simple yet delicious libations.
+This we’re making an often misunderstood classic beverage: the daiquiri.

-Hello friends, and welcome back to Will It Sous Vide?, the column where I usually make whatever you want me to with my immersion circulator.
-Today we’re taking a break from the chewable, and using the power of sous vide to make bespoke liqueur in record time.
+Hello sous-vide friends, and welcome to a brand new topic-picking session for Will It Sous Vide?, the column where I make whatever you want me to with my immersion circulator.